gabrielemariotti/cardslib/doc/USAGE.md

         CardGridArrayAdapter mCardArrayAdapter = new CardGridArrayAdapter(context,cards);
 ```

-Last get a reference to the `CardListView` from your code, and set your adapter:
+Last get a reference to the `CardGridView` from your code, and set your adapter:

 ``` java
         CardGridView gridView = (CardGridView) getActivity().findViewById(R.id.myGrid);